• Skip to main content

 It can be a challenge for little kids to understand the value of money, but as with most knowledge that kids need to acquire, introducing a fun hands-on activity can help.

-The following is a list of a few fun money activities for kids you can do to teach kids the value of coins and dollars.
+The following is a list of a few fun money activities for kids and free resources you can DIY to teach kids the value of coins and dollars.

 Money Activities for Kids:

-For kids still trying to determine the difference between a penny and a dime or a nickel and a quarter – this money sorting map can help:
+For preschoolers still trying to determine the difference between a penny and a dime or a nickel and a quarter – this coin recognition map can help:

 From Mrs. Hodge and Her Kindergarten Kids